sakersten/seniorThesisRepo/README.md

 **Typical Course of Events**:
 1. Page prompts for username and password.
-2. User enters their username and password and hits enter/login.
+2. User enters credentials and clicks Login.
 3. System verifies that the username and password are correct.
+4. User is granted access to the application.

 **Alternative Courses**:
 - **Step 3**: User and/or password are not correct.